mimipeshy/healthcare_analysis/README.md

-# 🩺 Predicting Patient No-Shows: A Healthcare Analytics Project
+# 🏥 Patient No-Show Analysis – SQL + Looker Studio

-I analyzed over 100K medical appointments to uncover why patients miss their scheduled visits.
-Using SQL and data storytelling, I identified key patterns,like longer wait times and lack of SMS reminders — that strongly predict no-shows.
-My insights help clinics reduce missed appointments, optimize staff scheduling, and ultimately improve patient care.
-It’s a small shift in data — but a big impact on operations.
+This project analyzes a real-world dataset from Brazilian medical appointments to uncover patterns behind patient no-shows.
+Using SQL in BigQuery and visualized through Looker Studio, the goal is to provide actionable insights for improving patient attendance.

 ![image]()